T. Leslie Shear: Athens and later life

 By the 1936 season, which ran between January 27 and June 13, the excavations were conducted over eight different locations.
 This campaign uncovered the Odeon of Agrippa and a fountain-house identified as the Enneakrounos, as well as parts of the Monument to the Tyrannicides and a shield taken as plunder after the Battle of Pylos in 425 BCE.
 Between January 25 and June 1937, Shear excavated around the Temple of Hephaestus, determining the date of the Valerian Wall and uncovering the location and footprint of the Temple of Ares, as well as several items of Early and Middle Helladic pottery.
-In the 1938 season, between January 24 and June 18, the course of the Panathenaic Way was plotted, allowing the full boundaries of the Agora to be established.
+In the 1938 season, between January 24 and June 18, the course of the Panathenaic Way was plotted.

 Shear expected the 1939 season to be the last major campaign of digging required, and during it 56,000 tons of earth were cleared, more than in any other year.
 The excavations largely concentrated on the lower slope of the Areopagus hill, where a Mycenaean chamber tomb believed by to have been built by one of the kings of Athens was uncovered.
 Ground was also cleared for the construction of a new museum, under the direction of Rodney Young, but was delayed by Young's discovery of ancient tombs in the area.

 These tombs were further investigated during a five-week campaign in 1940, which began on April 26.
 Shear remained in Athens after the outbreak of the Battle of France in May 1940, when US citizens were advised to leave Greece; he continued to lecture at the ASCSA and was photographed with other archaeologists with George II of Greece on May 11.
-On May 16, the day after the surrender of the Netherlands, Shear gave instructions for the excavations to be halted: artefacts were handed over to the Greek government and stored in the National Archaeological Museum, while records were photographed, duplicates sent to Princeton, and the originals placed in a bomb-proof shelter in the ASCSA's Gennadeion library.
+On May 16, the day after the surrender of the Netherlands, Shear gave instructions for the excavations to be halted: artifacts were handed over to the Greek government and stored in the National Archaeological Museum, while records were photographed, duplicates sent to Princeton, and the originals placed in a bomb-proof shelter in the ASCSA's Gennadeion library.
 Seventeen of the Agora's seventy-three archaeologists had left by May 23; Shear left shortly after the fall of Belgium on May 28, flying to Italy before boarding a ship for New York, which left the Mediterranean shortly before Italy entered the war on June 10.